soravux/scoop/doc/setup.rst

 Startup scripts (supercomputer or grid)
 ---------------------------------------

-On grids, you must provide startup scripts to the task scheduler.
+You must provide a startup script on systems using a scheduler.
 Here is provided some example startup scripts using different grid task managers.

 .. note::